 You want your car to run its best, which is why it’s so troubling when the Check Engine Light comes on.
 If you notice the P0446 code, you want to know how to fix it right away.

-To get you started, we define the P0446 trouble code meaning and show you what symptoms it causes.
-We also review the reasons why this code sets and give you a few tips that might correct it.
+To get you started, I define the P0446 trouble code’s meaning and show you what symptoms it causes.
+I also review the reasons why this code sets and give you a few tips that might correct it.

 Code P0446 Definition

 P0446 – Evaporative Emission Control System Vent Control Circuit Malfunction

 What Does the P0446 Code Mean?

 Trouble code P0446 stands for an Evaporative Emission Control System (EVAP) Vent Control Circuit Malfunction.
 This code means that the car’s computer detected trouble with the EVAP system vent valve’s function.
 This vent valve is also known as the purge valve.